 I'm in my busy season, so I don't have much time to think about fun things, but there is some progress on the living room to share.

 First of all, I ordered drapery rods at the end of August.
 It seems I'm destined to always wait for for back ordered items (our Pottery Barn sofa was delayed an extra month).
 The acrylic drapery rod sets I ordered from Ballard Designs weren't going to ship until November.
-The date changed a few times and they finally arrived towards the end of October.
+The date changed a few times and they finally arrived towards the end of October (isn't it the best when backordered stuff arrives sooner than expected?!?).
 I opened one set and loved what I saw so much that I posted a photo on Instagram immediately.

 A woman commented that her rods were bowed, so I was a little worried as I get ready to hang them.